WordPress Speed Killer

 WordPress Speed Killer 2: Images and graphics

 Every website consists of code.
-It determines pretty much everything that makes up your website: layout, color scheme, text and so on.
+It determines pretty much everything that makes up your website: layout, colour scheme, text and so on.
 It is therefore the construction manual for your website.
 But not all code is the same: A distinction must be made between CSS, JavaScript and HTML.
-These types of code are responsible for different areas of the website - CSS for images, for example, and JavaScript for animated content.
-Different types of code therefore also exhibit different loading behavior.
+These types of code are responsible for different areas of the website – CSS for images, for example, and JavaScript for animated content.
+Different types of code therefore also exhibit different loading behaviour.
 This can lead to certain commands blocking each other.

 Such loading bottlenecks or blockages make WordPress significantly slower.
-It is therefore common practice to summarize code in as few files as possible, compress them and bring them into the best possible loading order.
+It is therefore common practice to summarise code in as few files as possible, compress them and bring them into the best possible loading order.

 WordPress Speed Killer 5: Websites that are too fat